Hugolelis/AuthAPI/README.md

 ## 📚 About

-This is a RESTful API designed to handle [brief project description], such as authentication, data management, and integration with third-party services.
+This is a RESTful API designed to handle user authentication, including registration, login, JWT-based session management, and secure password hashing using bcrypt.
+It supports modern best practices and is easily integrable with frontend applications or third-party services.

 ---

 ## 🧰 Tech Stack

-- ⚙️ Node.js & Express.js
+- ⚙️ Node.js & Fastify
 - 📘 TypeScript
-- 🗃️ MongoDB / PostgreSQL
+- 🗃️ MongoDB
 - 🔐 JWT for Authentication
 - 🧂 bcrypt for Password Hashing